AlexsLemonade/scpca-downstream-analyses/optional-integration-analysis/README.md

 ## Running the workflow

 The execution file with the data integration Snakemake workflow is named `integration.snakefile` and can be found in the root directory.
 To tell snakemake to run the specific clustering workflow be sure to use the `--snakefile` or `-s` option followed by the name of the snakefile, `integration.snakefile`.

-After you have successfully modified the required project-specific parameters in the config file and navigated to within the root directory of the `scpca-downstream-analyses` repository, you can run the clustering Snakemake workflow with just the `--cores` and `--use-conda` flags as in the following example:
+After you have successfully modified the required project-specific parameters in the `integration_config.yaml` file and navigated to within the root directory of the `scpca-downstream-analyses` repository, you can run the clustering Snakemake workflow with just the `--cores` and `--use-conda` flags as in the following example:

 ```
 snakemake --snakefile integration.snakefile --cores 2 --use-conda